 Although Discover Bank does offer credit cards for small business owners, it doesn’t have any business banking accounts.
 Contrast this with TIAA Bank, which has separate checking options for small businesses, large businesses, and nonprofit organizations, as well as money market accounts and CDs for businesses of all types.
 Discover Bank can’t get you a business loan, either.
 While some other online banks focus solely on consumers, many traditional banks offer commercial loans as well.

 Discover Bank offers an almost-full suite of online banking services, including checking accounts, savings accounts, money market accounts, retirement options, and CDs.
 It also connects its customers with several popular credit cards, which offer perks like cash-back rewards and online shopping discounts.
 Discover Bank issues several types of loans for students, home buyers, existing homeowners, and regular consumers who need extra cash.
 That said, better options for business customers would help attract even more users into the fold.

 Have you had any experience with Discover Bank?
 Would you recommend it to others?

 Despite previous legal troubles related to its treatment of customers, Discover Bank has a robust customer service infrastructure that’s always available in some form.
 If you’re looking for an online bank that lets you open a range of accounts and gives you access to many different credit vehicles, take a closer look at Discover Bank.

-4.2 out of 5 stars: High minimum deposits and a lack of business accounts count against Discover Bank.
-Great credit card, savings, and retirement options work in its favor.
+High minimum deposits and a lack of business accounts count against Discover Bank.
+Great credit card, savings, and retirement options work in its favor, as do fee-free deposits.
 Overall, a solid bank for consumers.